 Developing our child’s EQ begins with your guidance at home, especially in these situations when emotions run high and your child still does not know how to handle them.
 Dr. John Gottman et. al in their book Raising an Emotionally Intelligent Child; The Heart of Parenting lists steps to help parents deal with children’s emotional outbursts, teach their child to understand their emotions, and in turn develop their kids’ EQ.

-Dr. Gottman advises parents to:
+Dr. Gottman advises the following tips to parents for emotional intelligence:

 become aware of the child’s emotions